gm8686/Predict/README.md

-statistic modeling with schemas to form significant predictions for professional sports
+statistic modeling to form significant predictions for professional sports